olubusayodam/python-loan-analysis/README.md

 The repository contains the following files:

-- `loan_prediction_analysis.ipynb`: Jupyter Notebook containing the Python code for data analysis, preprocessing, and model building.
+- `loanpredictionanalysis.ipynb`: Jupyter Notebook containing the Python code for data analysis, preprocessing, and model building.
-- `loan_prediction_analysis.py`: Python script equivalent of the Jupyter Notebook for running the project code in a command-line environment.
-- `loan_dataset.csv`: Dataset file containing the loan data used for analysis and modeling.
+- `loan_dataset.xls`: Dataset file containing the loan data used for analysis and modeling.

-- `README.md`: This README file providing an overview of the project and instructions for running the code.
+## Identified Issues:

+Non-normalized distribution of numerical features.
+Missing values in multiple columns.

+## Data Cleaning
+### Missing Values:
+Missing values handled by imputing mode for categorical features and mean for numerical features.
+Columns with missing values: Gender, Married, Dependents, Self_Employed, LoanAmount, Loan_Amount_Term, and Credit_History.

+## Data Preprocessing and Transformation:
+### Categorical Encoding:Categorical variables encoded using one-hot encoding to convert them into numerical representations.

-## Dependencies
+## Conclusion:

-Ensure you have the following Python libraries installed:

-- pandas
-- numpy
-- matplotlib
-- seaborn
-- scikit-learn
+This analysis provides valuable insights into the loan dataset, addressing issues such as missing values and data distribution.
+The trained logistic regression model demonstrates promising performance in predicting loan approval status.
+Further exploration and refinement may enhance model accuracy and contribute to more informed decision-making in lending institutions.